-1. If possible keep your guitar in its case in an upright position, without leaning it by the neck, when you are not playing and try to keep it in a room that is traffic and child free!
+1. Keep it in a case.
+If possible keep your guitar in its case in an upright position, without leaning it by the neck, when you are not playing and try to keep it in a room that is traffic and child free!
 Guitars don’t like extremes of temperature or humidity so don’t store it near a radiator, in sunlight or in a damp room.
 Guitars don’t like attics, lofts or basements either.

 2. Wash your hands before you play to get grease and dirt off them so you don’t transfer it to the strings.